-Students will complete a written self-evaluation four times during the course: once during the first half of the course and at midterm then once in the last half of the course and for the final evaluation summary.
-The self-evaluation is shared with the preceptor and then sent to the BCIT instructor.
+Students will complete a written self-evaluation note four times during the course: once after the second set of shifts and at midterm then once after the fourth set of shifts and for the final evaluation summary.
+The written self-evaluation at midterm and final are the completed midterm and final portions of the practicum evaluation tool.
+The remaining two written self-evaluations take the form of 'progress notes'.
+The self-evaluation note is shared with the preceptor and sent to the BCIT instructor.
 Preceptors read and often add comments to the self-evaluation.
 The instructor reads the notes and will call or email the student to clarify, suggest, encourage and support the student in achieving the course outcomes.
+The BCIT instructor will discuss the content of the progress notes at midterm and final with both the student and the preceptor.
+The midterm and final evaluations must include new examples of student practice demonstrating ongoing learning and achievement.
+There must be evidence of critical thinking and engagement in learning.